plainC/wondermacros/docs/tree.md

     Also define what stack is to be used by defining PUSH_PTR(p), PEEK_PTR(), SWAP_PTRS(ix1,ix2) and POP_PTR() macros.
     Stack needs to be available before calling this macro and it must have space for the depth of the tree, or have the capability to grow.
+    If these macros are not defined before including for_each.h, dynamic stack is used by default.

 ### W_TREE_FOR_EACH_POSTORDER(T,node,TreeRoot)
 #### Arguments